ajhs-legal/terms-of-service/website-access/access.md

 1. Create, upload, post, send, receive and store User Content, such as text, photos, audio, documents, files, video, or other materials and information on or through the Goodlawyer Platform; and,

-2. Access and view User Content and any content that Goodlawyer itself makes available on or through the Goodlawyer Platform, including proprietary Goodlawyer content and any content licensed or authorized for use by or through Goodlawyer from a third party ("**Company Conten**t" and together with User Content, "**Collective Content**").
+2. Access and view User Content and any content that Goodlawyer itself makes available on or through the Goodlawyer Platform, including proprietary Goodlawyer content and any content licensed or authorized for use by or through Goodlawyer from a third party ("**Company Content**" and together with User Content, "**Collective Content**").

 #### Legal Protection and Ownership